Find out about studying graduate medicine in the University Undergraduate Prospectus.

 At the same time, we seek applicants who exhibit the human qualities of excellent clinicians, such as compassion, empathy, integrity and drive.
 Accordingly, the admissions process evaluates the applicants’ academic background and scientific aptitude, as well as evidence of exposure to relevant medical environments through volunteering or shadowing experiences.

-Academic requirements must be met in order for your application to be considered – you must have contextualised A level results of:
+1. Must already be met in order for your application to be considered:

-- A*A*A (if you graduated with a 2.i or have yet to complete your first degree)
+• A Levels: A*A*A (if you graduated with a 2.1 or have yet to complete your first degree); OR

-- ABB (if you have graduated with a 1st class degree).
+• A Levels: ABB (if you have graduated with a 1st class degree)

 We strongly recommend obtaining some healthcare experience as a paid or volunteer worker, since we particularly value experience in a caring role.
 Typically, students who are made offers for this course have varied and consistent hands-on patient care experience, over a number of years.
 Applicants whose experience is largely based on shadowing are unlikely to be competitive.
 Where applicants are already qualified healthcare workers, it is essential that they have a range of experience outside of their own discipline.